 In all cases, institutions should ensure that sufficient funding is identified to support applications for promotion and ongoing salary costs.
 Queries concerned with funding should be raised with the relevant School Finance Manager in the first instance.

-Those holding a Grade 9 office or unestablished post with curatorial, conservation and associated responsibilities in the Museum of Archaeology and Anthropology, the Whipple Museum of the History of Science and the Fitzwilliam Museum are now eligible to apply for promotion to Grade 10.
+Those holding a Grade 9 office or unestablished post with curatorial, conservation and associated responsibilities in the Museum of Archaeology and Anthropology, the Whipple Museum of the History of Science and the Fitzwilliam Museum are eligible to apply for promotion to Grade 10.
 Ordinarily, holders of the office of Associate Professor (Grade 10) are required to teach a minimum of 30 hours a year.
-However, Section 3(d) of Special Ordinance C has been introduced to allow for the Faculty Board or other authority concerned to determine the amount of teaching to be given by officers undertaking curatorial, conservation and associated responsibilities in that institution.
+However, Section 3(d) of Special Ordinance C has been introduced to allow for the Faculty Board or other authority concerned to determine the amounts of teaching to be given by officers undertaking curatorial, conservation and associated responsibilities in that institution.

 When submitting an application via the online application portal, curators and associated staff wishing to apply for promotion to Grade 10 should select the option "Associate Professor (Grade 10)".
 However, should their application for promotion to Grade 10 be successful, their new title would be determined as appropriate by their employing department, i.e., their new title will not be Associate Professor (Grade 10).